 Products I Recommend

-I chose this mic because I had problems with my last microphone.
-There was too much white noise.
-This mic is very versatile and helps reduce that noise.
 With Audio-Technica, there is good noise isolation, which is one of the most important things in creating a clear and nice sounding recording.
 There is noise isolation from the back area and the two sides.
 However, if your environment is too noisy, know that this condenser mic might not be ideal for you.
 So, you may need to ensure that your environment is quiet enough.
 Or, you can stick with a dynamic microphone (as it is more suitable for noisy places).

 - AKG K240STUDIO Headphones: When it comes to headphones, there is a big variety of high-quality and cheap ones, so this should not be too difficult for you to find.
-I am currently using AKG K240STUDIO headphones, which only cost $55.
+I recommend using AKG K240STUDIO headphones, which only cost $55.
 I have had other types of AKG headphones, but these are my favorite.
 At the moment, I find these ones to be the most convenient.